ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 _JSON-LD_: A JSON-based file format for storing _Linked Data_.
 This document assumes [JSON-LD 1.0](http://www.w3.org/TR/2014/REC-json-ld-20140116/).
 JSON-LD use a _context_ to map from JSON keys to _URIs_.

-_JSON_: The _JavaScript Object Notation (JSON) Data Interchange Format_ as defined by [RFC7159](https://tools.ietf.org/html/rfc7159); a structured text file format that can be programmatically consumed and generated in a wide range of programming languages.
+_JSON_: The _JavaScript Object Notation (JSON) Data Interchange Format_ as defined by [RFC 7159]; a structured text file format that can be programmatically consumed and generated in a wide range of programming languages.

 _Contextual Entity_: A JSON-LD representation of an entity associated with a _Data Entity_, needed to adequately describe that _Data Entity_.
-For example, a [Person](http://schema.org/Person), [Organization](http://schema.org/Organization) (including research projects), item of equipment ([IndividualProduct](http://schema.org/IndividualProduct)), [license](http://schema.org/license) or any other _thing_ or _event_ that forms part of the metadata for a _Data Entity_ or supporting information.
+For example, a [Person], [Organization] (including research projects), item of equipment ([IndividualProduct]), [license] or any other _thing_ or _event_ that forms part of the metadata for a _Data Entity_ or supporting information.

 _Linked Data_: A data structure where properties, types and resources are identified with _URIs_, which if retrieved over the Web, further describe or provide the identified property/type/resource.

-URI: A _Uniform Resource Identifier_ as defined in [RFC3986](https://tools.ietf.org/html/rfc3986), for example `http://example.com/path/file.html` - commonly known as _URL_.
+URI: A _Uniform Resource Identifier_ as defined in [RFC 3986], for example `http://example.com/path/file.html` - commonly known as _URL_.
 In this document the term _URI_ includes _IRI_, which also permit international Unicode characters.

 _URI Path_: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3](https://tools.ietf.org/html/rfc3986#section-3.3), e.g. `path/file.html`

-_RO-Crate JSON-LD Context_: A JSON-LD [context](https://www.w3.org/TR/json-ld/#the-context) that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org](http://schema.org/).
+_RO-Crate JSON-LD Context_: A JSON-LD [context](https://www.w3.org/TR/json-ld/#the-context) that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org].

 _RO-Crate JSON-LD_: JSON-LD structure using the _RO-Crate JSON-LD Context_ and containing RO-Crate metadata, written as if [flattened](http://www.w3.org/TR/2014/REC-json-ld-20140116/#flattened-document-form) and then [compacted](http://www.w3.org/TR/2014/REC-json-ld-20140116/#compacted-document-form) according to the rules in JSON-LD 1.0.
 The _RO-Crate JSON-LD_ for an _RO-Crate_ is stored in the _RO-Crate Metadata File_.

-### Linked data conventions
+### Linked Data conventions

-Throughout this specification, RDF terms are referred to using the keys defined in RO-Crate JSON-LD Context.
+Throughout this specification, RDF terms are referred to using the keys defined in the _RO-Crate JSON-LD Context_.

-Following [schema.org](http://schema.org) practice, `property` names start with lowercase letters and `Class` names start with uppercase letters.
+Following [schema.org] practice, `property` names start with lowercase letters and `Class` names start with uppercase letters.

-In `ro-crate-metadata.jsonld` the RDF terms use their RO-Crate JSON-LD names as defined in the _RO-Crate JSON-LD Context_, which is available at [https://w3id.org/ro/crate/0.3-DRAFT/context](https://w3id.org/ro/crate/0.3-DRAFT/context)
+In `ro-crate-metadata.jsonld` the RDF terms use their RO-Crate JSON-LD names as defined in the _RO-Crate JSON-LD Context_, which is available at <https://w3id.org/ro/crate/0.3-DRAFT/context>

 ## RO-Crate Structure